 Negative Effects of Pot Edibles

 Even though a majority of users have given this form of marijuana a clean bill of health, it should be understood that this is a relatively new thing that has not been fully understood.
 Therefore, consuming such products can also cause side effects, as well as smoking cannabis.

 Salivary glands have been shown to contain receptors for cannabinoids, which are contained in cannabis.
 Once active compounds are absorbed into the bloodstream, they affect all systems that express cannabinoid receptors.
 Salivary glands fall in this category.
 The effect is downregulation of saliva production, leading to a dry mouth, commonly referred to as ‘cotton mount’ or xerostomia.

 Altered Brain Function

 Marijuana brownies and other edibles can alter the functioning of the brain.
-The common side effects from this alteration are hyperventilation and frightening hallucinations.
-Since edibles last longer in the system, the effects of marijuana on teenage brain as well as adult users are profound.
+Although the THC content should be indicated, one can never be too sure of the amount infused in these edibles.
+The common side effects of this alteration are hyperventilation and frightening hallucinations.
+Since edibles last longer in the system, the effects of marijuana on the teenage brain and adult users are profound.

 Paranoia and Anxiety